Indianapolis Child Support Lawyer

 One inherent challenge in determining what amount of child support is owed is that Indiana’s guidelines strive to enable the child to have the same lifestyle they would have expected if the parents had not divorced.
 It’s easy to see why there would be such a standard but application in the real world can be complex.

 There’s no getting around the fact that sustaining two households will be costlier than one shared residence.
-If the parents live in different states after the divorce, there can be substantial differences between the cost of living in both states as well as the prevailing wages.
+If the parents live in different states after the divorce and the child has been relocated, there can be substantial differences between the cost of living in both states as well as the prevailing wages.

 Child support obligations are determined using mathematical formulas, but there is room for the parties to make agreements regarding exceptions to the guidelines used in these calculations, known as deviations.